demo-ishita/lab-csye6225/README.md

 # lab-csye6225

-Welcome to the the lab session
+Welcome to the the lab csye 6225 session